Lingaro/magento2-module-sample-data/readme.md

 * `--max-size=N` - Optional, allowes to limit aggregated size of product images to N (in MB).
 * `--maintenance` - Optional, enable maintenance mode

+Result tgz file will be placed in `var/backups` directory.

 ### Only product selection

 Complex product children will be attached into the dump too.